zetaris/lightning-catalog/README.md

 * To build with spark version profile: `./gradlew clean build -DdefaultSparkMajorVersion=3.4 -DdefaultSparkVersion=3.4.2`
 * distribution package is found `lightning-metastore/spark/spark_version(v3.3, v3.4, v3.5)/spark-runtime/build/distributions`

+### Execution

+* To run and execute : ./doc/spark-shell/start-thriftserver-ligt.sh

+The script will automatically search for the Spark installation path.
+If it cannot locate Spark, it will download the appropriate version into the doc folder.

+The GUI will be available soon.
+Please stay tuned! :)

 ### Major Features

 * Running catalog in file system( HDFS, Blob, and local file) which allows version control.